pponsv/mirnov_viewer/README.md

 #### QT

-This program uses the QT library.
+This program uses the QT6 library, and the PySide6 python bindings to it.
-With ubuntu based distributions, you can install it via:
+In ubuntu based distributions, you can install it via:

 ```
 sudo apt install qt6-base-dev